amandashu/LightFM-Performance/README.md

 The `src` folder contains subfolders `data`, `analysis`, `models`, and `utils`.

 In the `src/data` folder:
-- `etl.py`: contains the function `get_data` that reads in the MovieLens100k data and outputs training/validation/testing user-item interaction matrices
+- `etl.py`: contains the function `get_data` that reads in the MovieLens100k data and outputs training/validation/testing user-item interaction matrices and item features data

 In the `src/analysis` folder:
 - `analysis.py`: contains the function `run_analysis` to run the results of lightfm and baseline algorithms